fogarecious/polodb_tutorial/tutorial/creating_collections.md

 where `name_of_the_collection` is the name (of the created collection) that is used for accessing the collection later.

-The other way to create a collection is by using [collection](https://docs.rs/polodb_core/latest/polodb_core/struct.Database.html#method.collection).
+The other way to create a collection is by using [collection](https://docs.rs/polodb_core/latest/polodb_core/struct.Database.html#method.collection) of [Database](https://docs.rs/polodb_core/latest/polodb_core/struct.Database.html).

 ```rust
 let db = Database::open_memory().unwrap();